daba-backup/JOGLFramework/README.md

 ## Todo

-- Provide add-ons for specific usage (spotlight, shadow, etc.)
+- ~~Provide add-ons for specific use (spotlight, skybox, etc.)~~

 # Comment from the author

-I'm sorry I've ignored naming conventions for Java.
+I'm sorry I've totally ignored naming conventions for Java.

 # External links